ymolists/website/src/routes/docs/quickstart/nix.md

 You can install the Gitpod browser extension on any [Chromium-based](https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki) browsers such as Microsoft Edge, Brave, Chrome, and others, or on a [Firefox](https://addons.mozilla.org/firefox/addon/gitpod/) browser.

-The extension simply adds a Gitpod button on every project and branch across GitHub, and Bitbucket that prefixes the URL with `gitpod.io/#` so that you can easily open a new workspace from any git context.
+The extension simply adds a Gitpod button on every project and branch across GitHub, and Bitbucket that prefixes the URL with `gitpod.io/#` so that you can easily open a new workspace from any Git context.

 ![Browser Extension](../../../static/images/docs/browser-extension-lense.png)